Photos

 A pet peeve of mine are the generic photos of people at work that a lot of brochures, pamphlets and websites use.
 You know the ones, they show a generic looking group of people, well groomed, conservatively dressed, ready to conquer the world.
-Or, you just see photos of hand shaking, cell phone talking, people in a meeting, etc.
+Or, you just see photos of hand shaking, cell phone talking, people in a meeting, etc. These photos are often on websites, newsletters & aptly parodied on shows like Family Guy (20-second clip).

 My website has photos of real people at work.
 During the course of creating this website, I’ve had occasion to post photos in a series titled “People @ Work.”
 Instead of photos of models posing and pretending to be working, my photos are of real people, doing real work and they have real a connection to me.